GrofGraf/octobercms-cookie-notice/README.md

 If [Translate](https://octobercms.com/plugin/rainlab-translate) is enabled, content and button text are translatable.

 ## Usage
-All you need to do is to import the `cookieNotice` component to a page layout.
-There is no need to call it anywhere in the page.
+All you need to do is to import the `cookieNotice` component to a page layout and add `{% component %}` tag somewhere in the body.

     description = "layout"
     [cookieNotice]